nicaa0695/nicaa0695.github.io/_posts/2020-04-29-object_oriented_ruby_pt_4.markdown

 ---
 layout: post
 title:      "Object Oriented Ruby pt.
 4"
-date:       2020-04-29 21:14:54 +0000
+date:       2020-04-29 17:14:55 -0400
 permalink:  object_oriented_ruby_pt_4
 ---

 ![](https://cdn.iconscout.com/icon/free/png-256/ruby-45-1175100.png)

 Happy Wednesday everyone!
 Whew, these past couple of weeks have been intense.
 We're sort of in a pickle as far as the new house goes.
 We are living in it but can't unpack alot of things until the baseboards are put in.
 I am doing some things around the house myself.
 For other things, I've needed contractors which is rough because I leave the house while they work, which is usually several hours at a time, then come back and disinfect just to be safe.
-We had a large list of renovations and they're almost complete, thank goodess.
+We had a large list of renovations and they're almost complete, thank goodness.
 I just want to get settled in so I can work from home more comfortably!

 ![](https://media1.tenor.com/images/c8adb965ede4d79571a565fd75d454c0/tenor.gif?itemid=5655336)